dmitsf/GOT/got/taxonomies/README.md

 ## fvtr format

-tab-separated (tsv)-like format to store taxonomies.
+_.fvtr_ (flat-view taxonomy representation) format is tab-separated (tsv)-like format to store taxonomies.
+It relies on a representation of ACM CCS taxonomy (https://www.acm.org/publications/class-2012).
+You can see examples of files in [test_files/](https://github.com/dmitsf/GOT/blob/master/got/test_files/) folder.

 example: